Minestom/Minestom/README.md

 * No more disgusting NMS

 ## Cons
-* Do not work with bukkit plugins
+* Does not work with bukkit plugins
 * Bad for those who want vanilla experience